rstraub/rstraub.github.io/_posts/2025-08-27-back-to-the-small-web.md

 In his essay “[Against an Increasingly User-Hostile Web](https://neustadt.fr/essays/against-a-user-hostile-web/)”, Parimal Satyal explains how the web has progressed technically, but declined morally.
 It’s lost its humanity.
 A particularly painful example of this is how the Big Web treats its users—you and me.

-Much of the Big Web engages in so-called *[surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism)*[^surveillance capitalism].
+Much of the Big Web engages in so-called *[surveillance capitalism](https://en.wikipedia.org/wiki/Surveillance_capitalism)*[^surveillancecapitalism].
 Surveillance capitalism is where the platform [tracks](https://www.ghostery.com/blog/what-are-trackers) your online activity in order to commoditize your personal data.

 Why?